-Kyra Harris Bolden to be first Black woman to serve on the Michigan Supreme Court
+Kyra Harris Bolden to be the first Black woman to serve on the Michigan Supreme Court

 Kyra Harris Bolden will be appointed to the Michigan Supreme Court beginning next year.
-She is the first Black woman to serve on the high court and will succeed retiring Chief Justice Bridget Mary McCormack.
+She will be the first Black woman to serve on the high court and will succeed retiring Chief Justice Bridget Mary McCormack.

 Bolden is also Governor Whitmer’s first appointment to the Supreme Court.